THE BANJO CONNECTION – Connect the Dots, Jr.

 “Your Father’s Mustache” had clubs in 13 cities including New York’s Greenwich Village.
 One day the corporate owner asked me to play a weekend in New York, allowing me to work with Ronnie Beisel, a legend in banjo circles.
 He was not only a fine banjo player, but a great entertainer with “killer” good looks, who also assembled dozens of song medleys.
 These were the standards for all the clubs.
 (I remember little about the weekend but that I played 13 hours and my lip was so swollen that I couldn’t play trombone for nearly a week!)
+But God was ordering my steps!

-On a trip to Nashville one week, I worked with Mick, a young hard-working, highly respected Rep in the recording business.
+On a trip to Nashville one week, I worked with Mick, a young, hard-working, highly-respected Rep in the recording business.
 As we got better acquainted between various dealer sales presentations, Mick asked me about my background as a musician.
 When I mentioned “Your Father’s Mustache” he got all excited.
-It turned out that Mick Beisel’s Dad was the same Ron (Ronnie) Beisel that I performed with in the New York Club.
-Ron went on to a career as the owner of a club in Atlanta.

-Mick told me that his father eventually got divorced and married two more times.
-While in his 3rd marriage, as a sickly and spent man, his wife told him that not only did God love Him, but forgave Him!
+Mick told me his father eventually got divorced and married two more times.
+While in his 3rd marriage, as a sickly and spent man, his wife told him not only did God love Him, but forgave Him!
 Ron threw himself totally into God’s grace, accepted forgiveness through Jesus, telling Mick how wonderful God was.
 Ron died happy, going to the home Christ had prepared for him in Heaven.

 The day ended as did our conversation.
 I retired to a motel.
 However, early in the morning, God awakened me to gave me this vision to share with Mick.